Skip to main content

 Because no sooner did my form come out of the air loo than, she eyed me down and up, almost like saying, 'Look down'.

 I followed her eyes in reverse and zipped up at a lightning speed!
-For the 100 miles self-aware distance back to my seat, I trying to convince myself that this didn't just happen (although it was not the first time I forgot).
+For what seemed like a 100 miles self-aware distance back to my seat, I trying to convince myself that this didn't just happen (although it was not the first time I forgot).

 It was 11:55 am when the flight landed at the Indira Gandhi International Airport, an island, which gave false impressions of what was to be encountered in the city.
 But I knew my capital like the back of my hand so no surprises - not for me.

 As I came out of the Terminal, a voice from behind made me turn back.
 She was jogging and jostling towards me.
-Nervously, I looked down to recheck if it was another reminder.
+Nervously, I looked down to recheck if it was another reminder to zip up.

 "Hello there!
 Could you just help me reach New Delhi Metro Station?"